Sometimes, starting without knowing the end in mind isn't such a bad thing

 I extolled the virtues of such meandering because it fills me with joy, no matter what and without fail.
 I am endlessly fascinated by pretty stuff and innovation and things that I guess just appeal, not just to the senses but the mind as well.

-I'm calling that creativity and I like being near, in, around and part of it.
+And I'm calling that creativity.
+Being near, in, around and part of it - fills me with joy and deep satisfaction.

 I like pointing it out.

-In creatures, clothes, jewelry and coloured walls.
+In creatures, clothes, jewellery and coloured walls.
 It's pretty cool in the form of whimsy

 and I love catching it in the lines where sidewalks meet the sky, where buildings are bisected by windows and when everything is cut in half by power lines.

 I have a memory of a photo that I took.
-I am thinking it's of a street corner somewhere in Saskatchewan.
+Not only that, but I am thinking it's of a street corner somewhere in Saskatchewan.
 I asked my boyfriend at the time to "stop the car"!

 It was the coolest display of lines at a special time of day.